Billie1717/ESCRTProject/Code/.ipynb_checkpoints/ReadMe-checkpoint.txt

 #----------- CODE VERSION 5 -------------------#

 In PythonCode/Fig_Torsion/ are another pair for exploring role of Torsion.
 These have a more detailed energy argument that takes torsional energy of filaments into account.
+There is an extra argument which determines the fraction of the rigidity of the filaments in torsional or lateral rigidity.
+We sweep over difference in curvatures and this fraction, which has a transition at kT=DeltaC^2, as expected